tkulmala/kisakone/doc/upgrade/upgrade_to_pools.md

-Upgrading to version 2014.10.03:
+Upgrading to version "pools":
 ================================

-We need to alter one table.
+We need to alter few tables and add a completely new, "Pool" table.
 Upgrade script will read your database settings from `config.php`, no changes required.

-1. Check `upgrade.sql` for intended SQL changes.
+1. Check `upgrade.sql` and `upgrade2.sql` for intended SQL changes.
+2. Check `upgrade.php` for migration steps that will be run.
-2. While in this upgrade directory, run `php upgrade.php`
+3. While in this upgrade directory, run `php -f upgrade.php`

 It should print no output on success.